 Repeat purchase rates go up when customers believe they matter and when they can begin to embrace the trustworthiness of your eCommerce brand.
+The customer relationship is incredibly important with regards to your customer repurchase rate — after all, the lifetime value of a loyal customer is more than likely to outperform a new customer (who is more prone to churning).
 This post-purchase email from MeUndies is perfectly aligned with their brand (vibrant, fun, cheeky—no pun intended) and it also provides customers an open invitation to reach out to customer service if they need anything.

 If you really want to increase your repeat purchase rate then offer customers a reason to be, well, repeat customers.
 Everyone loves a rewards program.
 Free points every time you shop?
 Sign us up!